 With EVV, employers are able to connect and communicate with their carers out in the field.
 By utilizing the smartphones of field workers, HCAs can do more than just meet the EVV guidelines.
 Employers will have real-time access to see where all of their employees are due to GPS check-ins.
 They will also be able to see all electronic signatures to ensure that the necessary tasks and being completed.
 Not only that, but most EVV systems allow employers to securely communicate directly with carers, without having to pick up the phone.
 Communication is one of the most important factors in business, and EVV can improve that for HCA’s.

 4) Improved patient care and client satisfaction:

 Of course, HCAs have a lot on their plates.
 With bureaucratic considerations like regulatory compliance and scheduling, it’s easy to forget their main purpose: caring for patients.
 The mission statement of any HCA will usually focus on helping care for others and improve their quality of life.
-When using an adaptable solution like Celayix, the plethora of secondary concerns that hinder HCAs can be tossed aside.
+When using an adaptable EVV solution, the plethora of secondary concerns that hinder HCAs can be tossed aside.
 It opens up opportunities to provide excellent service for satisfied clients.
 If used effectively, making the most of your EVV system can become a great advertisement for your HCA as patient care greatly improves.

 Celayix – The Perfect Partner